Kagrim,

 Suddenly she felt the weight of the entire Star Kingdom on her shoulders.
 She was the first face a star nation would see of her realm.
 She knew this was part of her new job, but facing it for the first time was quite an overwhelming experience.

-- “This is Legate Keira Carnell of the Stoinian Star Kingdom of the 163rd Fleet.
+- “This is Legate Keira Carnell of the Stoinian Star Kingdom representing the 163rd Fleet.
 By the order of His Majesty, King Andrei Casarion, High King of the Stoinians, Lord Sovereign of the Stoinian Spirit, Warden of Heavens, Gerent of the Lion Throne, Custodian of Star Roar, Sword of Terra & Protector of Mankind, we come to form diplomatic relations with your star nation.
 We too have roamed the stars and faced horrors of the Dark Void.
 However, today we stand here in peace.
 We’ll remain here until you can communicate with us.
 Rest assured we won’t encroach closer to your planet.
 I repeat we come in peace.
 Legate Carnell out.”

 Barely a dozen seconds later, the communications officer looked startled.
 There was already an incoming transmission.
 It seems their previous contact with the Ryccians had proven to be a boon the Stoinian could now cultivate millennia later.